Steve Miller (musician): Steve Miller Band

 In 1973, The Joker marked the start of the second phase of Miller's career: this work was less blues oriented and simpler in composition.
 The album received significant radio airplay, which helped the title track reach number one on the Billboard Hot 100 chart.
 The single hit No 1 on the UK Singles Chart in September 1990 after it was used for a television commercial.

 Miller followed up with Fly Like an Eagle in 1976, and Book of Dreams in 1977.
 (The songs for both had been recorded at the same time, and released over two single albums rather than one double-album.)
-This pair of albums represented the peak of Miller's commercial career, both reaching the top echelons of the album charts and spawning a lengthy series of hit singles, including "Fly Like an Eagle", "Rock'n Me", "Take the Money and Run", "Jet Airliner", and "Jungle Love".
+This pair of albums represented the peak of Miller's commercial career, both reaching the top echelons of the album charts and spawning a lengthy series of hit singles, including "Take the Money and Run", "Rock'n Me", "Fly Like an Eagle", "Jet Airliner", and "Jungle Love".
 The Steve Miller Band co-headlined a major stadium tour with the Eagles in 1978.

-The Steve Miller Band's ongoing popularity has been notable.
-In 1978, Greatest Hits 1974–78 was released, featuring the big hits from his two most popular albums, Fly Like an Eagle and Book of Dreams along with the title track from The Joker.
-This popularity also fueled successful concert tours throughout the 1980s and 1990s, often with large numbers of younger people being present at the concerts, many of whom were fans of the big hits and inevitably purchased the greatest hits album.
+In 1978, Greatest Hits 1974–78 was released.
+The band's ongoing popularity fueled successful concert tours throughout the 1980s and 1990s, often with large numbers of younger people present at the concerts.
 Miller would often headline shows with other classic rock acts, and played a variety of his music, including a selection of his blues work dating from the late 1960s.